Mega Kuningan

 Mega Kuningan is a business district with an integrated mixed use development concept, located at Setiabudi sub-district in Jakarta, Indonesia.
 The CBD is surrounded by some of the main roads in Jakarta (Jalan Sudirman, Jalan Gatot Subroto, Jalan Rasuna Said, Jalan Satrio), and is located within the Golden Triangle of Jakarta.

 Mega Kuningan was developed as an integrated diplomatic and business area equipped with international standard infrastructure and utility networks.
-In addition to commercial property, there are also embassies of six countries.
+In addition to commercial property, there are also embassies of several countries.
 Mega Kuningan is divided into eight large blocks, which are subdivided into 44 sub-blocks.

 History

 This area began its history in 1990, when Rajawali Nusantara Indonesia (RNI) received a fund from the government in the form of an area of 311,930 square meters in East Kuningan, Setiabudi, South Jakarta, which was previously managed by the Indonesian Ministry of Finance.
 RNI then established a joint venture company with PT Abadi Guna Papan to develop the land into this area.
 The cattle farm located on the land was also moved to another land in Pondok Ranggon, Cipayung, East Jakarta which was also handed over by the government to RNI.